This post was updated on: August 1, 2019

 But which one to buy?
 Find out which board is the best off-road electric skateboard and deserves your money the most.

 In the table below, we included three off-road electric mountain boards which we would recommend to our friends and family based on their budget, as well as skateboarding expertise.
+And if you are looking for something cheaper, take a look on our cheap electric skateboards list.

 The top three off-road electric skateboards